 (A on Nikon, Av on Canon) In this mode, you will fix the aperture setting on the camera.
-The camera will then set the shutter speed (and ISO) to gain a correct exposure.
+The camera will then set the shutter speed (and ISO) to gain the correct exposure.

 (S on Nikon, Tv on Canon) In this mode, you will fix the shutter speed setting on the camera.
-The camera will then set the aperture (and ISO) to gain a correct exposure.
+The camera will then set the aperture (and ISO) to gain the correct exposure.

 What is the difference between AV and TV camera modes?

-Use aperture Priority mode when you want to control the depth of field in your photo.
+Use aperture priority mode when you want to control the depth of field in your photo.
 A blurry background comes with a shallow depth of field < f 5.6.
 A photo that is sharp from front to back has a deep depth of field > f 11.
-Aperture priority is the most common setting that you should find yourself on.
-The majority of my photos are shot using in this mode.
+Aperture priority is the most common setting that you should find yourself in.
+The majority of my photos are shot using this mode.

 A shallow depth of field is used to separate your subject from the background.
 This can help simplify the image which will generally make it more compelling.
 It is one of the most powerful photographic tools in our arsenal.
 Used most commonly when taking portraits of people.